gdbroman/broman.blog/about.md

 ☕️ Wanna chat?
 Send me an email: [hello@broman.blog](mailto:hello@broman.blog).

 I'm always up for meeting new people.
-Either with Zoom or in person over a coffee, if we happen to be in the same city.
+Either over Zoom, or in person over a coffee (if we happen to be in the same city).
 Include [Chat] in the subject line and we'll work something out.

 ## What WordPress theme is this?

-This website is not running SlowPress.
+🐌 This website is not running SlowPress.
 I created my own Jekyll theme and deployed it for free using Github Pages.

 Like what you see?
 Good news: This website is open source!
 You find the source code [here](https://github.com/gustafbroman/broman.blog){:target="_blank"}.